 By Emma Farge and Stephanie Nebehay

-(Reporting by Emma Farge and Stephanie Nebehay; editing by Philippa Fletcher and Giles Elgood)
+(Reporting by Emma Farge and Stephanie Nebehay; Writing by Nick Macfie; Editing by Alison Williams and Philippa Fletcher)